team-langli/language-app/README.md

 samples, guidance on mobile development, and a full API reference.

 ## Target with Project
-Having fun and learning how to code flutter aswell as create an app that is simplier to use than other mainstream apps in this space.
+Having fun and learning how to code flutter aswell as create an app that is easier to use than other mainstream apps in this space.